numbas/editor/docs/authoring/example-gallery/latex.rst

     What is 3*5?

 And set the correct answer to ``15``.
-When you :guilabel:`Test Run` the question, you should be immediately offended by the unattractiveness of the rendering of the multiplication **3*5**.
+When you :guilabel:`Run` the question, you should be immediately offended by the unattractiveness of the rendering of the multiplication **3*5**.
 Mathematical notation is distinct from normal text and needs to be treated separately.
 For this reason, Numbas uses *LaTeX* to mark up mathematical notation.